Artificial Intelligence (Hotel AI) and Robotic Process Automation (RPA) in Call Centers

 We’re Not Quite There Yet

 While the benefits of augmenting human performance with intelligent robots seem appealing, machine learning is still at least two to five years away from mainstream adoption, according to Gartner.
-Some AI subsets like cognitive computing are up to 10 years away.
+Some hotel AI subsets like cognitive computing are up to 10 years away.

 RPA adoption, however, has already begun but with limited success.
 Ernst & Young reports that it has seen 30% to 50% of initial RPA projects fail—but not because of the technology.
 RPA requires long-term planning, and the process is much more complicated and resource-intensive than many executives had assumed (or technology vendors had acknowledged).